Barbarosa

-BARBAROSA is a lyrical 1982 western saga about a near-mythical outlaw and the young farm boy who takes up with him, pursued through Texas by vengeful enemies.
-It’s about blood-feuds and legend-building, and you may appreciate it even more after you’ve seen it than while you’re watching it unspool over 90 minutes.
+BARBAROSA, a lyrical 1982 western saga about a near-mythical outlaw and the young farm boy who takes up with him, pursued through Texas by vengeful enemies.
+On tap are blood-feuds and legend-building, their effect lingering so you may appreciate it even more on reflection than while watching it unspool over 90 minutes.

 This is a little picture in terms of scope and size, but director Fred Schepisi has a nice feel for atmosphere, the props are excellent and the camera work has some fine desert shading from Ian Baker, shooting in remote areas of Big Bend National Park and at ‘Alamo Village’ near Brackettville, Texas.